padok-team/yatas/README.md

 ## Checks

 ### Ignore results for known issues
-You can ignore results of checks by add the following to your `.yatas.yml` file:
+You can ignore results of checks by adding the following to your `.yatas.yml` file:

 ```yaml
 ignore: